 Cloud accounting software offers the freedom to access your books online.
 It allows you to do your accounting from anywhere with an Internet connection.

-1099 software allows you to print Forms 1099 and 1096.
+Accounting software typically gives you the ability to print Forms 1099 and 1096.
 You use these forms for tax purposes.
 Have your vendors and independent contractors fill out Form W-9.
-Use information from Form W-9 to fill out Form 1099-MISC.
+Use information from Form W-9 to fill out Form 1099.
 You should send copies of Form 1099 to the independent contractors and the IRS.

 Invoicing software programs can help you create an effective system for collecting payments.
 That means you might receive customer payments faster.